bdsatish/hindu-calendar/README.md

 months start after full-moon day.
 [See here for explanation](https://www.drikpanchang.com/faq/faq-ans8.html).

-## Customizations
+## Customization

-By default, the month names use `Chaitra`, Vaisakha, etc. Other options are:
+By default, the month names use `"Chaitra"`, Vaisakha, etc. Other options are:

-- `Mesha` for Mesha, Vrishabha, etc. which are zodiacal names.
+- `"Mesha"` for Mesha, Vrishabha, etc. which are zodiacal names.
-- `Madhu` for Madhu, Madhava, etc. which are old Vedic names.
+- `"Madhu"` for Madhu, Madhava, etc. which are ancient Vedic names.
-- `Kesava` for Kesava, Narayana, etc. which are the twelve names of Lord Vishnu.
+- `"Kesava"` for Kesava, Narayana, etc. which are the twelve names of Lord Vishnu.
-- `Dhata` for Dhātā, Aryamā, etc. which are the names of [twelve Ādityas](http://www.harekrsna.de/surya/12adityas.htm).
+- `"Dhata"` for Dhātā, Aryamā, etc. which are the names of [twelve Ādityas](http://www.harekrsna.de/surya/12adityas.htm).

+Customize variable `hindu-calendar-month-type` to one of the above.

-By default, the years are counted as elapsed Kali-yuga years.
+By default, the years are counted as elapsed `"Kali"`-yuga years.
 Other options are:

-- `Vikrama` for Vikrama (or Bikram) samvat, whose epoch is 57 BCE.
+- `"Vikrama"` for Vikrama (or Bikram) samvat, whose epoch is 57 BCE.
-- `Saka` for Salivahana saka, whose epoch is 78 CE.
+- `"Saka"` for Salivahana saka, whose epoch is 78 CE.
-- `Kali` for elapsed Kali varsha, whose epoch is 3102 BCE (i.e., -3101).
+- `"Kali"` for elapsed Kali varsha, whose epoch is 3102 BCE (i.e., -3101).
-- `Bengali` for Bengali san, whose epoch is 593 CE.
+- `"Bengali"` for Bengali san, whose epoch is 593 CE.

+Customize variable `hindu-calendar-epoch-type` to one of the above.

 ## Accuracy